georgesofianosgr/wally/README.md

 <img src="screenshot.png" width=700 />

 ### Description:
-There is no easy way to apply wallpaper to every desktop.
+There is no easy way to apply wallpaper to every virtual desktop.
 This utility takes care of that.

 ### Usage: